evshvarov/scmin/README.md

-scmin
+sc - [s]ource [c]ontrol plugins for InterSystems Caché Studio
 =====

-minimal source control plugin for Intersystems Caché version 5.0 and higher
+sc.min - plugin for Caché v 5.0 and higher.
+Export and import sources in xml format. sc.plain - plugin for Caché v 14 and higher.
+Export and import sources in plain text format.

-install class in separate namespace ( "sc" for example ) and set projection for package ("sc") in other namespaces
+Installation instructions see in plugin